jalabulajunx/fooyin_chromecast/README.md

+**NOTE:** This project was completely written by AI.
+It doesn't prove anything except for the fact that it helps me in finding alternative for my workflow.
+If this helps, go ahead and use it as you like.

 # Fooyin Chromecast Plugin

 A Chromecast audio output plugin for Fooyin music player.
 Stream your music library to Chromecast devices as an **audio output renderer**, similar to VLC's "cast to" functionality.